yatatsu/AutoBundle/README.md

 ``pack(Object object, Bundle bundle)`` stores field value to bundle.
 For example, store in ``onSaveInstanceState`` and restore in ``onCreate``.

+For more infomation or usage, see the sample application!

 ### Principle

 Both Fragment and Intent are able to pass value by storing Bundle.